North of the 38th Parallel: How People Live in the DPRK

 In stock

-North Korea, still incredibly classified, is no longer a black box to the world.
-The radical social experiment that began there in the 1940s seems to be coming to an end.
-And behind it are the fates of people - countless lives.
-Andrei Lankov, a well-known orientalist and publicist, tells us how these lives were lived and what is happening in the country now.
-The author has repeatedly visited North Korea and communicated with people from all walks of life.
-These are state security officers and smugglers, North Korean new rich and defectors, intellectuals (which seems to be prestigious but still dangerous) and chauffeurs (which is both safe and still prestigious).
+North Korea, still incredibly secretive, is ceasing to be a "black box" for the world.
+It seems that the radical social experiment that began there in the 1940s is coming to an end.
+And behind it are the destinies of people - countless lives.
+The famous orientalist and publicist Andrei Lankov tells about how these lives were lived and what is happening in the country now.

 See also: